MicrosoftDocs/architecture-center/docs/vm/vm-baseline-content.md

 This architecture has a monitoring stack that's decoupled from the utility of the workload.
 The focus is primarily on the data sources and collection aspects.

 > For a comprehensive view on observability, refer to Azure Well-Architected Framework's perspective.
-See [OE:07 Recommendations for designing and creating an observability framework](/azure/well-architected/operational-excellence/observability).
+See [OE:07 Recommendations for designing and creating a monitoring system](/azure/well-architected/operational-excellence/observability).

 Metrics and logs are generated at various data sources, providing observability insights at various altitudes: